BenoitPAIX/16S_metabarcoding_tutorial/README.md

 physeq_raw

 ```
-Optional: your TREE_file can also be added in the phyloseq object
+Optional: your TREE_file can also be added to the phyloseq object
 ```
 TREE_phylo = phy_tree(TREE_file)
 physeq_raw_tree = merge_phyloseq(physeq_raw, TREE_phylo)